Internet-Draft YANG Semver July 2024

 5. Import Module by YANG Semantic Version

-[I-D.ietf-netmod-yang-module-versioning] allows for imports to be done based on the earliest supported date and later using the rev:recommended-min-date extension.
+[I-D.ietf-netmod-yang-module-versioning] defines the rev:recommended-min-date extension that allows for the imported revision to be selected based on any revision that matches -- or is later -- than the specified revision date in the import.
 This section defines a similar extension for controlling import by YANG semantic version, as well as the rules for how imports are resolved.

 The ietf-yang-semver module defines a "recommended-min-version" extension -- a substatement to the "import" statement -- that takes a YANG semantic version as its argument and specifies that the minimum version of the associated module being imported SHOULD be greater than or equal to the specified value.
 The specific conditions for determining if a module's version is greater than or equal is defined in Section 5.2 below.
 Multiple recommended-min-version statements MAY be specified.
 If there are multiple recommended-min-version statements, they are treated as a logical OR.
 Removing recommended-min-version statements is considered a backwards compatible change.
 An example use is: